 The plants listed here are perfect perennials because they …

-- are fairly resistant to insects and diseases, and may even be unappealing to deer (although a starving deer will eat anything)
+- are fairly resistant to pests and diseases, and may even be unappealing to deer (although a hungry deer will eat just about anything)

 - adapt to a wide range of conditions

 - do not spread all over the garden via invasive rhizomes

 - grow and bloom well even if you do not divide them

 - are tough enough to hold their own against invasive neighbors